Uncertainty-Guided Appearance-Motion Association Network for Out-of-Distribution Action Detection

-\textbf{Temporal action detection.} Temporal action detection (TAD) focuses on localizing action instances and classifying their categories in untrimmed videos.
-Although these TAD methods have achieved decent success, they regard all the actions in this video as belonging to some of the pre-defined classes.
-Besides, they only rely on the motion feature, which captures the redundant background information and fails to perceive the fine-grained differences among video frames with high similarity.
+Unfortunately, they only rely on the motion feature, which captures the redundant background information and fails to perceive the fine-grained differences among video frames with high similarity.
 For example, two real-world actions ``HighJump'' and ``LongJump'' belong to different action classes.
-As shown in Fig. \ref{fig:motivation}(a), the main difference between ``HighJump'' and ``LongJump'' is the appearance information: ``high jump bar'' in ``HighJump'' and ``sandpit'' in ``LongJump''.
+As shown in Fig. \ref{fig:motivation}, the main difference between ``HighJump'' and ``LongJump'' is the appearance information: ``high jump bar'' in ``HighJump'' and ``sandpit'' in ``LongJump''.
 Since they only model the motion features to capture the same motion ``jump'', they cannot correctly distinguish the local details of different objects (``high jump bar'' and ``sandpit'') in these frames, which will lead to wrong action detection results.
-Although some TAD methods utilize the object detection technologies for action detection, these methods focus on single-object detection setting so that they only detect one object ``human'' and ignore other relevant objects.
-Thus, these methods cannot achieve satisfactory performance, where supplementary file illustrates two qualitative results.
+Although some TAD methods \cite{yuan2017temporal,liu2022end} utilize the object detection technologies for action detection, these methods focus on single-object detection setting so that they only detect one object ``human'' and ignore other relevant objects.
+Thus, these methods cannot achieve satisfactory performance, where Fig. \ref{fig:vis_demo} illustrates two qualitative results.
 Different from them, we creatively explore both appearance and motion features among different objects (\textit{e.g.,} ``high jump bar'' and ``sandpit'') for action detection.
-By integrating appearance and motion features, we can correctly distinguish ``HighJump'' and ``LongJump'' via inter-object interaction.
+By integrating appearance and motion features, we can correctly distinguish ``HighJump'' and ``LongJump''.